 d.
-Face shield: (For full face helmets only).
+Face shield: (For full face helmets equipped with face shields only).
 The face shield will be subjected to the same propane flame utilized in the shell test, but for a period of 45 seconds.
 The face shield shall not melt down during this period so as to allow the propane flame to penetrate the interior of the helmet.
 The shield shall be self-extinguishing in 20 seconds.